Consider prostate screening

 Get a PSA blood test

-Screening commonly starts with a prostate-specific antigen (PSA) blood test, which measures PSA levels in your blood.
+Screening commonly starts with a doctor referral for a prostate-specific antigen (PSA) blood test, which measures PSA levels in your blood.
+Your doctor may also provide a referral to a specialist depending on your results.

 Know what can affect PSA levels